← All posts

 1. The image is automatically updated by using GitHub Actions scheduled to check daily if a new cfn-lint release is available.
 So you can be sure that using :latest tag, actually gives you the latest version.

 2. The repository is 100% transparent and public - you can see all the steps that are used to build the image.
-We do not make any changes to the Dockerfile provided by the cfn-lint team, do not modify any code or software within the image and do not add anything.
+The Dockerfile used by the build is part of the repo, so you can see how it’s built - we do not modify any code and the only software installed. is cfn-lint.
 So you can be sure it’s safe, as intended by the creators.

 3. The repository will not become abandoned or broken - thanks to the automation, there’s nothing to abandon.
 As long as the Dockerfile within cfn-lint repository works, our build process will work and continue producing images for your use.